 To foster and encourage the improvement of scholarship among the members by the establishment of scholarships, prizes, loan funds, or other achievement incentives.

-To provide, operate, supervise, and maintain suitable housing, living, recreational, educational and chapter accommodations for The Ohio State University Chapter of The Acacia International Fraternity.
+To provide, operate, supervise, and maintain suitable housing, living, recreational, educational and chapter accommodations for The Ohio State University Chapter of The Acacia International Fraternity (“OSU Chapter”).

 To provide assistance and counsel to members in their laudable undertakings.